The Interaction between Inputs and Configurations fed to Software Systems: an Empirical Study: Threats to Validity

 \section{Threats to Validity}

 This section discusses the threats to validity related to our protocol.

 \textbf{Construct validity.} Due to resource constraints, we did not include all the options of the configurable systems in the experimental protocol.
 We may have forgotten configuration options that matter when predicting the performance of our configurable systems.
 However, we consider features that impact the performance properties according to the documentation, which is sufficient to show the existence of the input sensitivity issue.
+The use of random sampling also represents a threat, in the sense that the measured configurations could not be representative of a real-world usage of the software systems.
+To mitigate this threat, we toke care of selecting documented and informed options, typically part of custom configurations and profiles, that are supposed to have an effect of performance.
+We mainly relied on documentation and guides associated to the projects.
+The validity of the conclusions can depend on the choice of systems under test.
+In the context of \cite{lesoil2022transferring}, we conducted an additional experiment to ensure the robustness of our results for \soft{x265}, an alternative software to \soft{x264}.
+Results\footnote{See at \url{https://github.com/llesoil/input_sensitivity/blob/master/results/others/x264_x265/x264_x265.ipynb}} show that the performance distributions are different from \soft{x264} to \soft{x265} (except for \performance{size}) but the input sensitivity problem holds for \soft{x265} when it is observed for \soft{x264}.